AbdulManan30/AbdulManan30/README.md

 ## <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> **About Me**

 <div align="center">
-  I've been working as a self-taught front-end developer for almost two years, and I love creating stunning and responsive user interfaces with cutting-edge technologies like React.js.
+I have been working as front-end developer with nearly two years of experience building responsive and visually appealing web interfaces using modern technologies like <b>React.js</b>.
+Recently, I expanded my skillset by learning
-  I'm interested in using data to address practical issues, which is why I've just started using Python to study machine learning and artificial intelligence.
+<b>Python</b> and now actively explore data-focused libraries such as <b>Pandas</b>, <b>NumPy</b>, and <b>Scikit-learn</b> to dive deeper
+into machine learning and artificial intelligence.
+My journey into AI/ML began with a fascination for AI-generated images and videos, which inspired me to understand and build intelligent systems myself.
+I’m passionate about combining my front-end expertise with AI to create smart, data-driven applications that solve real-world problems.

   <h4></h4>
   <img align="center" alt="Coding" width="fit-content" src="https://i.giphy.com/L1R1tvI9svkIWwpVYr.webp">
   <h4></h4>